dakom/pure3d-typescript/README.md

 ## What it hopes to be later:

 * WebGL 2 added functionality / speed gains
+* Ported with same separation to OpenGL (for allowing Rust multi-target)
-* Supporting more GLTF extensions (esp the official ones: lights, webgl-shader, etc.)
+* Supporting more GLTF extensions
 * Some more simple helpers to make piecing together an engine easier (e.g. get bounding boxes, drawInstanced, etc.)

+## Story behind it

+It's a rite of passage to make your own WebGL renderer while learning it.
+This is my attempt :D

 ## Peer-Dependencies